 Given the limitations of submodel 2, which includes experience-variables only, it is not surprising to see considerable scatter around the white-male linear regression line.
-The R-squared value and adjusted R-squared values for this submodel are relatively low, with just 32% of the salary variance described by those two values.13
+The R-squared value and adjusted R-squared values for this submodel are relatively low, with just 33% (adjusted R-squared) to 34% (R-squared) of the salary variance described by those two values.

-As figure 5B (below) shows, once field is included in the regressions (submodel 3), there is markedly less scatter, and the percentage of variance that is explained increases to 70% (adjusted R-squared) to 71% (R-squared).
+As figure 5B (below) shows, once field is included in the regressions (submodel 3), there is markedly less scatter, and the percentage of variance that is explained increases to 71% (adjusted R-squared) to 72% (R-squared).

-13 Adjusted R-squared is a modification of R-squared that adjusts for the number of controls (predictors) in the model.
+&lt;sup>13 Adjusted R-squared is a modification of R-squared that adjusts for the number of controls (predictors) in the model.